 Motivation to exercise is not an easy thing to keep up, especially long term.
-Most people tend to stay motivated during the first few weeks of their new exercise regime, for sure.
-Whether it’s working out at home, joining your local gym, running outside or cycling to work; it's new and exciting.
+Most people tend to stay motivated during the first few weeks of their new exercise regime.
+Whether it’s working out at home, joining your local gym, running outside or cycling to work, it’s new and exciting.
 You see huge progress at first, too.

 Want to move fast?
 Jump to the right section below.